szaghi/CR10SZ/README.md

 ### CR10SZ, a modified CR10S 3D printer (aka cariola 2.0)

 Creality CR10S is a decent 3D printer with large volume, but to obtain good quality the printing speed must be kept very low.
-Moreover, its usage is not straightforward, in particular for newbies (my CR10S is going to be a present of a friend of mine that has not any 3D printing experience).
-As a consequence, I highly modify my CR10S in order to improve speed printing (maintaining good quality) and easyness of usage.
+Moreover, its usage is not straightforward, in particular for newbies (my CR10S is going to be a present for a friend of mine without any 3D printing experience).
+As a consequence, I modify my CR10S in order to improve speed printing (maintaining good quality) and easyness of usage.

 The modifications involve both mechanics and electronics.